Alexjjuby/Network-Comparison-Using-SMA/README.md

 ## Background

-The concept behind this project is to attempt to model networks based on a Slime Mould Algorithm (SMA), first popularised by Tero et al. 2010 in their paper Rules for Biologically Inspired Adaptive Network Design.
+The concept behind this project is to attempt to model networks based on a Slime Mould Algorithm (SMA), first popularised by Tero et al. 2010 in their paper 'Rules for Biologically Inspired Adaptive Network Design'.
 In their paper they successfully modelled Tokyo's railway system via a natural growth by a slime mold, called Physarum polycephalum, to develop a biologically inspired model for adaptive network development.

 I have modified the model created by Wenxiao Zhang (https://github.com/MoeBuTa/SlimeMould) which accurately mimics a SMA to apply it to Romes Railway Network.
 You can find further details about the model on the GitHub repository.